nvellatu/Diabetes_prediction/README.md

 # Diabetes_prediction
-Trains and saves a usable neural network that determines if the patient has diabetes after inputting patient health data.
+Trains and saves a usable neural network that determines if the patient is at likely to have diabetes after inputting patient health data.

 **DIRECTIONS:**
 1. Run the Diabetes_prediction.py file to train and save the model in a joblib file